Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Experiment

-For the experiments on three datasets, the cross-subject evaluation protocol was utilized.
-Specifically, for all subjects in each dataset, we randomly separated them into training, validation, and test sets with the ratio 6:2:2.
-Models were trained on the data from subjects in the training set, adjusting parameters in the validation set, and only reporting the results in the test set.
-Before training, to ensure a more accurate RR and HR measurement, we set the sliding window size $F=300$ frames and step size $S=30$ frames.
 Then, the MediaPipe Face Mesh package from Google\footnote{https://github.com/google-ai-edge/mediapipe} was leveraged to perform landmark detection.
 Following \cite{yang2024video}, we selected 106 facial landmarks.
 The size of landmark matrix $I_f$ is $\mathbb{R}^{300\times 106\times 2}$.
 To standardize the input, each frame of the left eye and right eye $I_l, I_r$ was resized to $\mathbb{R}^{25\times 25\times 3}$ and the mouth frame was resized to $\mathbb{R}^{35\times 15\times 3}$.
 Additionally, based on 106 landmarks of each sliding window, we further generated STMaps following \cite{niu2019rhythmnet}.
 The size of STMap is $\mathbb{R}^{300\times 25\times 3}$.
 Then, in Table \ref{t_emb}, we present the specific configuration of our feature embedding modules.
 In practice, we set up $K=4$ experts in each VDMoE block, and there are $L=1$ layers of VDMoE.
 Adam optimizer with a learning rate of 0.00001 was used for training.
 The trade-off parameter $k$ was 0.001.
 The batch size $B$ and maximum iterations were set to 250 and 20000, respectively.

 Following existing works \cite{wang2024multi, peng2024multi}, we used Accuracy, F1 score, Sensitivity, and Specificity to evaluate performance on cognitive load and drowsiness estimation.
 For HR and RR estimation, mean absolute error (MAE), root mean square error (RMSE), and Pearson’s correlation coefficient (p) were used \cite{wang2024genelizable}.
 We conducted five evaluations using five different random seeds, and then used a paired t-test to determine the significance of the mean performance difference between the best and second-best models.
-The whole work was implemented in the Pytorch framework and all experiments were conducted on an Nvidia RTX A6000.
+The whole work was implemented in the Pytorch framework, and all experiments were conducted on an Nvidia RTX A6000.